-What is Self Lender?
+What is Self?

-And as you pay off the loan each month, your payment history gets reported to the credit reporting agencies, which in turns helps build your credit score (payment history accounts for 35% of your total credit score).
+As you pay off the loan each month, your payment history gets reported to the credit reporting agencies, which in turns helps build your credit score (payment history accounts for 35% of your total credit score).

 At the end of the loan term, after you've paid it off in full, your principal unlocks and (minus the interest of the loan) is paid back to you.